Secret Bays & Beaches in Jersey

 Lovely swimming at this quiet, shingle beach.
 Get the bus to St Catherine’s Bay and ask the driver for the stop or walk- about 30 mins from Gorey harbour.

 VAL VARIN/ VAUVARIN

-Tucked behind the Royal Channel Islands Yacht Club at St Aubin’s Harbour is this little gem, sometimes called Pebble Beach.
-Walk to the end of the beach and take a dip in the sheltered waters between the rocks looking back at a hill covered in trees.
+This little gem, sometimes called Pebble Beach, is tucked behind the Royal Channel Islands Yacht Club at St Aubin’s Harbour.
+Walk to the end of the beach and dip in the sheltered waters between the rocks, looking back at a hill covered in trees.

-We hope that you enjoy our 5 secret beaches in Jersey.
+We hope that you enjoy our five secret beaches in Jersey.
 Check out our Top 10 Beaches in Jersey.